larsks/n1lks.oddbit.com/public_service/baystate_marathon/volunteer-faq.md

 check out the options once you check in with the water stop team and see what the parking situation looks like.

-## What else should I bring with me?
+## Besides a radio, what should I bring with me?

 Bring your own food, drink, and camp/collapsible chair.
 I would recommend you bring a clipboard with the "tracking" form we have used in the past.
 Don't forget a writing utensil.

+Dress for the weather and consider that you will spend most of your time sitting still.
+If the weather is supposed to be on the cooler side, make sure you have sufficient insulation.

 ## Where can I park?